SuperblocksHQ/superblocks-lab-wiki/Submitting-Bugs-and-Suggestions.md

 👎 - downvote

-The Superblocks Studio project is distributed across multiple repositories, try to file the issue against the correct repository [Related Projects](https://github.com/SuperblocksHQ/studio/wiki/Related-Projects).
+The Superblocks Lab project is distributed across multiple repositories, try to file the issue against the correct repository [Related Projects](https://github.com/SuperblocksHQ/superblocks-lab/wiki/Related-Projects).

 If your issue is a question then please ask the question on [Stack Overflow](https://stackoverflow.com/questions/tagged/superblocks) using the tag `superblocks`.